Strategic Planning for Diversity & Inclusion

 Kimberly R. Ahern, Esq. ’09, Special Assistant Attorney General

-Lorraine N. Lalli ’01, Assistant Dean of Students
+Lorraine N. Lalli ’01, Associate Dean of Student Life and Operations, RWU Law

 For any questions, comments or concerns regarding the plan, please email firstname.lastname@example.org.